Equa1ityPe4ce/Equa1ityPD2Filter/README.md

 _*Change Log*_
 -=-=-=-= V3
+3/6/2021 - Added crafting notes to appropriate runes, fix for unstacked gems.
+Early release in preperation for website launch for filter

 3/1/2021 - Added Crafting notes to P Gems, also to Magic bases.
 "Tenative based on how annoying/helpful that is" -  Also Protip for crafting. as long as its not a class specific item.
 You will get a higher iLVL froma  vendor instead of a monster dropping it.

 2/22/2021 - Added some Martial Arts item displays on claws.  added all run drop notifications for Char level<40 for prep for new ladder.  also reworked all bases and Class centric bases to work more the way I want.
 Waiting for more info on crafting before I edit the Mag drop lines to make sure that stuff is ready to roll at launch